Yijunmaverick/Im2Pencil/README.md

 ## Testing

-  - Test with different outline and shading styles
+  - Test with different outline and shading styles：

 ```
 python test.py  --outline_style 1  --shading_style 1
 ```

+Outline style: 0 for rough and 1 for clean style Shading style: 0, 1, 2, 3 for hatching, crosshatching, stippling, and belnding respectively

 ## Citation